UAE displays first combat jet from $17.4 billion deal with France

 📅 Circuit Calendar

 Nov.
 19-20, Dubai: Dubai Future Forum.
-Bringing in a range of experts to discuss the future of the world and youth’s role in changing the narrative.
+Bringing in different people to discuss the future of the world and youth’s role in changing the narrative.
 Museum of the Future.

 Nov.
 20-24, Abu Dhabi: Abu Dhabi Art.
 Annual art fair brings together Emirati and international galleries, offering artworks for sale, alongside exhibitions, artist commissions and installations.
 Manarat Al Saadiyat.